Clear House, Clear Mind

 The storage room and closets stored memorabilia, including elementary school drawings of the now-grown adult children.
 I found bags and boxes of accumulated stuff.

 I promised myself to sort through the kid stuff quickly.
 However, I spent days compiling art and school papers into chronological piles, oohing and aahing at my kids' creativity and talent at their stick drawings and misspelled words (as only a mother could).
-Memories filled me.

-On another day, I tackled the old jewelry box, the filled drawers with tangled chains and tarnished pieces.
+I tackled the old jewelry box, the filled drawers with tangled chains and tarnished pieces.
 Following that were the clothes, hung in three different closets (yes, I overtook all the closets in the house, haven't you?).
 Career blazers, not previously donated, remained untouched for two years due to my retirement.

 Corners of the house became a refuge for long-forgotten things, and now the days of reckoning had begun.